 4. Phlegmatics are extremely sensitive to the atmosphere in the classroom.
 Confusion makes them tense.
 They often have rosy cheeks and may be overweight because they do not expend much energy.
 They may be in danger of “becoming dull and uninterested in the world.”
 “For the phlegmatic children there is one thing that suits them well: the arts, painting, music, eurythmy.”

 Pause a moment to let some of the foregoing sink in.
 Choleric kids should be given challenges; but other students should not?
-Sanguines can be “handled” by having them focus on their class books (which, in a typical Waldorf school, largely consist of careful copies of whatever the teachers write or draw on the board).
-Melancholics should be offered the cold comfort of knowing that their suffering is not unique.
+Sanguines can be “handled” by having them focus on their class books; but other students should not?
+Melancholics should be offered the cold comfort of knowing that their suffering is not unique; but their suffering should not be alleviated?
 Phlegmatic children should be herded in a single direction, toward the fine arts (not the humanities or physical sciences or social sciences or sports or math or...).

 Here we see the literal, physical segregation of students based on a spurious ancient system of categorization infused with occultism.
 It is deplorable.
 Deciding that Aryans should sit in front and non-Aryans in back would be worse, but it would arise from a similar enthusiasm for senseless discrimination.
 (Yes, Steiner used the term "Aryan" to describe a human race — see "Atlantis and the Aryans".
 And, indeed, Steiner taught that Atlantis really existed.
 This, in and of itself, indicates the quality of the "knowledge" on which the Waldorf approach is based.)